Bachelor of Pharmacy (Honours)Program details

 You'll expand your pharmacy practice and therapeutics proficiency through integrated study and engage in further work integrated learning activities.
 You will learn about recent developments in medicines and complete a course preparing you for a major research project in your final semester of study.

-Claire Landy completed the Bachelor of Pharmacy (Honours) and now works as intern pharmacist at The Royal Melbourne Hospital, applying her skills as part of the hospital healthcare team.
+Claire Landby completed the Bachelor of Pharmacy (Honours) and now works as intern pharmacist at The Royal Melbourne Hospital, applying her skills as part of the hospital healthcare team.

 John Mishriky pursued a career in pharmacy because he wanted to be actively involved in the healthcare industry, now he's applying the skills gained at RMIT as a Pharmacist.